Where's Your Follow-Through Breaking? — KwanHoward.com

 Courage — The Left Rail

-Are you actually having the conversations that need to happen?
+Are you actually addressing the breakdowns that need to be addressed?

-When an employee misses a standard, how quickly do you typically address it?
+When someone misses a standard, deadline, handoff, or commitment, how quickly do you typically address it?

 Answer required